-The vodka gimlet is just what you think it is: a gimlet with vodka instead of gin.
+The vodka gimlet is just what you think it is: a gimlet with vodka in place of gin.

 It’s a delicious, zingy cocktail that’s easy to make and ideal for anyone who isn’t a fan of botanical gin.

-Using fresh lime zest and juice is the key to this one.
-Shake it up with vodka and ice, then strain it into a glass.
+Lime is the key ingredient here, so be sure it’s fresh.
+Shake it up with vodka and ice, then strain it into a cocktail glass.

 How easy is that?

-The gin lime Rickey is a tart, bubbly cocktail that’s practically made for poolside sipping.
+The gin lime Rickey is a tart, bubbly cocktail that’s practically made for a poolside party.

-With only three ingredients – floral gin, zesty lime, and effervescent club soda – it’s pure summertime bliss.
+With only three ingredients – floral gin, citrus lime, and effervescent club soda – it’s pure summertime bliss.

-Be warned: lime Rickeys are easy to enjoy, so pace yourself!
+Be warned, people: lime Rickeys are easy to enjoy, so pace yourself!

-Slick Rick is a play on the classic lime Rickey with just a few modifications – like switching gin for vodka.
+Slick Rick is a play on the classic lime Rickey with just a few ingredient swaps – like using gin in place of vodka.

 Lime juice and lime-flavored sparkling water give the slick Rick a punch of citrus flavor and lots of bubbles.

 Freeze up some grape juice ice cubes and add them to this fizzy cocktail.
-Your drink will become more grape-y as it melts.
+Your drink won’t just be extra cold, but will also become more grape-y as it melts.

 Guava is a spectacular tropical fruit that works harmoniously with the sour flavors of lime.

-Sweet and sour, this guava cocktail will satisfy every parched palate with its unique flavor and wonderful sweetness.
+Sweet and sour, this guava cocktail will satisfy everyone with its unique flavor and wonderful sweetness.

 Lime adds balance and a slight pucker.

-Stir in some of your favorite tequila and garnish with a sprig of fresh mint.
+Stir in some of your favorite tequila and garnish with a sprig of fresh mint for a refreshing cherry on top.
 Delish!

 12. Guava Mojito